thebuilder/gulp-project-template/README.md

 If you are using Webstorm, you should make sure that it is configured for the project.
 This includes setting up JS libraries, scope and directories.

-###Libraries
+###Directories
+You should mark the following directories inside Webstorm:

+#####Excluded
+* **node_modules**
+* **test/reports/coverage/{BROWSER}/js** _Exclude the coverage JS directory.
+Otherwise you will get duplicate .html files (detailing coverage) everything you are looking up a .js file._

+#####Resource Root
+* **src** _Ensures correct relative paths in source files._
+* **src/less** _You will need this to get correct relative image paths in .css_

+#####Tests
+* **test**

+###JS Libraries

+	Preferences > Javascript > Libraries

-To get proper code completion...
+To get proper code completion, you need to spend 10 minutes configuring the libraries you are using.

+####Project libraries
+You can mark files and directories in the project as libraries.
+This allows you to assign a scope for where they should be used, and helps with Webstorm code completion.

+* **bower_components**
+* **node_modules**

+You can mark specific files/directories inside **bower_components** as a library, to give you better control over what is exposed.
+However you should generally prefer the "Typescript Community Stubs" if the library exists there.

+####Typescript Community Stubs
-Most of the Third Party libraries have Typescript interface that can be used.
+Most of the Third Party libraries have Typescript interfaces that can be used.
+These interfaces knows exactly how the code is structured, what methods expect and what they return.

 To get these, you should choose **Download**, and change the dropdown to "Typescript Community Stubs".
 Find the relevant lib, and add it.
 You will want the following:

 * **angularjs**
 * **greensock**